-Prerequisite: ASL 003

-General Education: IGETC: Area 6
+Prerequisite : ASL 003 General Education: IGETC: Area 6 Transferable to UC/CSU Hours: 48-54 lecture

 An advanced course designed to increase vocabulary, examine the use of semantic and body classifiers, expand and develop conversational signing ability through the use of appropriate grammar structures and storytelling.
 Popular Deaf culture stories are learned through the development of storytelling techniques.
 The rich heritage of Deaf people is studied through biographies of those who are famous for their contribution.